mkindalov/struckture/README.md

         private int notProcessed; //always 0
     }
 ```
 `offset` is the only common attribute for all field mappings.
-It sets the possition(in bytes) of the read chunk from which to read the field. `(offest = 0)` means read from the start.
+It sets the position(in bytes) of the read chunk from which to read the field. `(offset = 0)` means read from the start.

 `size` attribute is optional and ignored if not needed.
 It is useful for reading bytes, bit arrays and strings.
 For example: